 If you understand the underlying addiction of your audience, you can easily exploit that to attract their interest and convert them to customers.

-Brand Awareness Is Not For All Businesses
+Brand Awareness is not for All Businesses

 Brand awareness is the level of familiarity and connection by a potential customer towards your products and services.
 Tiny enterprises with modest advertising expenditures have no business with brand awareness advertising.
 You need to focus on direct response advertising that generates sales and money rapidly.